cb-nw-3/m6-1-dbs--mongo-introduction/README.md

 ### Create a Database user

 1. Select 'Database Access' from the sidebar
-2. Add a new Database User
+2. Add a new Database User`

    - Use `Password` for the authentication method.
    - create a username and password (use the `Autogenerate Secure Password` option)
    - copy that password and paste it somewhere temporarily.

+   lqJMWcplzuPZtM6j
+   davidelliott

 ### Access the database